Brian-Pho/Textbook-Notes/content/posts/other/quotes/index.md

 - Get busy living or get busy dying.
 - One of the hardest things you will ever have to do is grieve the loss of a person who is still alive.
 - The unexamined life is not worth living. - **Socrates**
+- The unexamined life may not be worth living, but the life too closely examined may not be lived at all. - **Mark Twain**
 - "What happens after you die?"
 "Lot's of things happen after you die - they just don't involve you"
 - Don't cry because it's over, smile because it happened.
 - We all have two lives, the second one starts when you realise you only have one.